 The Story of Fabric

-The beauty of Artipoppe wraps and slings shines through the story that each piece of fabric tells.
+The beauty of Artipoppe woven wraps, ring slings and Zeitgeist baby carriers shines through the story that each piece of fabric tells.
 Artipoppe fabric is woven and designed in the Netherlands with the highest quality, and most durable yarn available in the world.
-There is a high level of personal attention given to each detail of our fabrics from the yarns and dyes used, the art of blending fibres, the designs chosen for each blend, and subsequently each wrap and sling.
+There is a high level of personal attention given to each detail of our fabrics from the yarns and dyes used, the art of blending fibres, the designs chosen for each blend, and subsequently each product.
 Our products are storytellers.
 They are beautifully imperfect – boasting beauty marks that make each their very own.
-For these reasons, no two wraps are alike.

 Each of our specialty blended fabrics wear beautifully over time with the right care.
-Knowing the different types of wear that can happen as a wrap is used over time is important to help understand how to best care for your wrap and prevent any long-term damage.
+Knowing the different types of wear that can happen as a baby wrap or ring sling is used over time is important to help understand how to best care for your carrier and prevent any long-term damage.

 Our exceptionally soft, warm wools for example can pill just like any sweater.
 Pilling occurs from normal wear when loose fibers move to the surface of the fabric causing them to twist together into small balls.
 This characteristic does not mean the wrap is flawed – it is part of the tightly woven story of this fabric itself.
 You can easily remove any pills with a sweater stone or fabric combs or just by hand.